7 Lightest Tactical Boots: The Good And Bad

 Check out my full in-depth review here!

 The 8″ Coyote Suede GORUCK MACV-1 Boots are AR 670-1 Compliant and were built for Special Forces who spend their careers on their feet with heavy rucks on their back.
 The inspiration for this boot was the Vietnam-era Jungle Boot, worn by MACV-SOG and other Special Forces combat units.
-The MACV-1 was designed for all sorts of purposes such as training, rucking, traveling, and assaulting.
+The GORUCK MACV was designed for training, rucking, traveling, and assaulting.

 tac loadout boot